AggroBoy/push.py/readme.markdown

     push.py -u user -u support Hi guys

-Just bear in mind that if you don't specify a user using `-u` then 'user' is the default, so it's a good idea to make sure you always have that on in your config.
+Just bear in mind that if you don't specify a user using `-u` then 'user' is the default, so it's a good idea to make sure you always have that one in your config.

 ## Disclaimer